ojdarez/Zwallet/README.md

 # Z-Wallet
  An innovative production of the Zestful team.
 Zillow 2021 Hackathon.
  Zillow’s mission is to give people the power to unlock life’s next chapter.
 Z-Wallet achieves this by providing an equal ground for all to build their dream on.

-## SLOGAN
- Your Dreams, Your wallet, Your Reality.

 ## **Questions**:
 ###### How to do we mitigate the biases in the credit system?